ABOUT CAMP KUM-BA-YAH

 3:30 - 5:30 Extended Day Care

 Each day, campers have lunch together with their campsite group.
 Lunch and a snack are included in the registration fee.
 We believe eating meals together is an additional opportunity for learning and building of community.
 It is part of the philosophy of camp that the students are directly involved preparation of the food in age appropriate ways.
 Three days per week lunches are prepared over a campfire under the close supervision of their camp counselors.
 This is the time for campers learn how to start a fire, cook over a fire, and stay safe around the fire.
 Lunches are healthy and vegetarian.

-COUNSELOR IN TRAINING (CIT) PROGRAM
+LEADERS IN TRAINING (LIT) PROGRAM

-Applicants who register for a CIT position will be contacted and invited to an informal interview with the Camp Director and/or CIT Director.
-CITs will be notified shortly after about the status of their application.
-Applicants who have made a deposit who are not selected to join us as a CIT for this summer season will be refunded.
-The CIT position is a highly-coveted position with only 10 positions available each summer.
+Applicants who register for a LIT position will be contacted and invited to an informal interview with the Camp Director and/or LIT Director.
+LITs will be notified shortly after about the status of their application.
+Applicants who have made a deposit who are not selected to join us as a LIT for this summer season will be refunded.
+The LIT position is a highly-coveted position with only 10 positions available each summer.
 Applicants who are not selected one year are encouraged to apply again the following year.

-It is understood that CIT’s may have a few conflicts within the seven week program and will not be held to the same attendance expectation as Camp Counselors.
+It is understood that LIT’s may have a few conflicts within the seven week program and will not be held to the same attendance expectation as Camp Counselors.
 However, anticipated absences must be communicated in advance to the Camp Director.
 Fees will not be pro-rated for missed weeks.

 Applicants must be at least 14 years old at the time of participation.